 Notably, HOUDINI is the first Houdini biography to tackle and dramatize the issue of Houdini’s egotism.
-Certainly in this way Schaech’s manic Houdini is far different from Tony Curtis or Paul Michael Glaser.
+Certainly in this way Schaech’s manic and abrasive Houdini is far different from Tony Curtis or Paul Michael Glaser.
 Of course, it also makes him less likable and more alienating.
 But as Bessie says in the film, “I fell in love with Ehrich Weiss.
 I put up with Houdini.”

 But the film keeps the pedal to the metal in its depiction of Houdini’s stunts, eager to show Houdini as the original king of “extreme” (is that still a thing?).
 Standouts are the suspended straightjacket escape and a rather flamboyant depiction of the Milk Can.
 Jim Bentley and Jim Thompson are credited as magic consultants.

 Densham explains his ending by saying, “Well, you can look at it three ways: Either he dreamed it, or she dreamed it, or it really happened.
 I have my own theory, but I’d prefer not to say.”

 HOUDINI was nominated for three Emmys: Outstanding Hairstyling for a Miniseries, Outstanding Sound Editing for a Miniseries, and Outstanding Makeup for a Miniseries.
 Judy Crown won the Emmy for Hairstyling at the 51st Primetime Emmy Awards held September 12, 1999 in Los Angeles.